-Through a comprehensive assessment of their industry status, technological readiness, and potential contributions, we distinguish between the following ge-CI strategies to be gradually deployed at scale (Fig. 2): ge-electricity, ge-heat, ge-hydrogen, ge-
+Through a comprehensive assessment of their industry status, technological readiness, and potential contributions, we

 Fig. 1.
 The clean energy transition from fossil fuels to renewables. (a) Electricity generation in China using different fuel sources; CCUS denotes carbon capture, utilization, and storage. (b) Electricity demand of different sectors in China.
-Reproduced from Ref.
+Reprinted from Ref.
 [1] with permission.